abutbul/Azure-Resource-Snoop/README.md

 - **GenerateCSVs.ps1**: Generates CSV files from Azure resources, collecting data from various Azure services and formatting it for further processing.
 - **MainMenu.ps1**: Serves as the main entry point for the application, providing a menu-driven interface for users to navigate through different functionalities.
 - **ProcessResources.ps1**: Processes Azure resources, merges Resource Graph data with the service map, and exports detailed JSON files for each resource.
+- **ProcessSkippedResources.ps1**: Processes resources that were previously skipped, attempting to gather their details again and export them to JSON files.
 - **PseudoCostCalculations.ps1**: Contains functions to estimate the pseudo cost of running data collection operations.
 - **ExportFunctions.ps1**: Includes functions to export data to JSON files.
 - **LoggingFunctions.ps1**: Provides logging functionalities to record messages and errors during script execution.